maevadevs/Learn-SQL-Server/1-dml-dql/06-grouping-data/01-group-by.md

 # `GROUP BY`

 - Arrange rows in groups by one or more columns
-- Groups are determined by the columns that specified in the `GROUP BY` clause
+- Groups are determined by the columns that are specified in the `GROUP BY` clause
-- `GROUP BY` produce a group for each combination of the values in the columns listed in the `GROUP BY` clause
+- `GROUP BY` produces a group for each combination of the values in the columns listed in the `GROUP BY` clause
 - `GROUP BY` can also be used to get unique values, similar to `SELECT DISTINCT`

 ## Format